top of page

 From its charming beach cabanas to its whimsical treetop suites, every aspect of this Belize dive resort exudes an enchanting vibe.
 It’s an ideal escape for those looking to unwind and reconnect, all while indulging in the height of comfort and service.
 When you’re ready to explore below the water’s surface, the onsite divemasters will whisk you away to the reefs that lie just offshore.

 Embraced by a tropical garden, Ramon's Village Resort overlooks a stunning expanse of sugar-white coral sand.
-From the moment you arrive, this Belize dive resort's charming, thatched-roof villas and bungalows evoke a sense of rustic luxury, seamlessly blending traditional Belizean architecture with modern comforts.
+From the moment you arrive, the charming, thatched-roof villas and bungalows at this Belize dive resort evoke a sense of rustic luxury, seamlessly blending traditional Belizean architecture with modern comforts.
 In addition to a world-class dive centre, Ramon’s boasts an indulgent spa, a refreshing swimming pool and a variety of dining and drinking establishments.

 Drawing inspiration from Samuel Coleridge's famous poem "Kubla Khan," this Belize dive resort will transport you to a world of exotic wonder.
 It offers ample opportunities to explore the Mesoamerican Barrier Reef, whether by joining a guided dive excursion or simply snorkelling at your leisure.
 Xanadu Island Resort is deeply committed to sustainable practices that benefit the local people and environment, with eco-friendly facilities and community outreach programs.